Brazilin: Extraction and preparation

 An alternative preparation which produces a transparent red color involves soaking the brazilwood powder in glair or a solution of gum arabic.
 Alum is added to help develop and fix the color, which can then be used as a transparent ink or paint.

-As with hematein, brazilin can be used for staining cell nuclei in histological preparations when combined with aluminum.
+As with hematein, brazilin can be used for staining cell nuclei in histological preparations when combined with aluminium.
 The nuclei are then colored red instead of blue.